quowarranto/nyc-mta-subway-countdown-clock/README.md

 Place your key in /MTA_Times/mta_api_key.txt.

 # Running the Script
 The script requires you to provide both a Stop ID and a direction.

+For example:

-For example: ruby nyc-mta-subway-countdown-clock.rb R01 S.
+    ruby nyc-mta-subway-countdown-clock.rb R01 S

 * A list of Stop IDs is available at: [https://atisdata.s3.amazonaws.com/Station/Stations.csv](https://atisdata.s3.amazonaws.com/Station/Stations.csv).
 * Directions are either "N" or "S".